When Will the US Run Out of Money? (And Impacts on Markets)

 There is lots of talk nowadays about how producing a lot of debt and money is possible without suffering bad consequences, but there’s a mechanics to doing that and there are very real trade-offs to pursuing those policies.

-In both cases in the US, the central bank printed money to make up for the income shortfall.
+The US, the central bank printed money to make up for the income shortfall.
 This was mostly in the form of lowering interest rates and buying financial assets.

 These steps were necessary.
 But it mostly benefited those who were prepared for it – those who own financial assets because that’s where the money went.
 Lowering interest rates increases the present value of future cash flows and QE involves literally buying financial assets.